Broncos stop football to talk about race relations, Floyd

 Team president Joe Ellis addressed the offense and defense in separate Zoom calls that replaced the team's regular video conference sessions, which are a substitute for in-person training during the pandemic.

-Coach Vic Fangio and general manager John Elway also participated in the calls in which Ellis emphasized society's need to eradicate racism and told the players that the organization shares in the outrage over Floyd's death at the hands of police.
+Coach Vic Fangio and general manager John Elway also participated in the calls, in which Ellis emphasized society's need to eradicate racism and told the players that the organization shares in the outrage over Floyd's death last week.

 Ellis, who told players he wanted to hear from them before issuing a statement, also listened as more than a dozen players spoke up on the calls.